incoming-inc/android-template-app/existing-project.md

 Add the permissions, video player activities and broadcast receiver configuration to the application section of the Android manifest.

-Please set the application package name at `uses-permission android:name=...` and `category android:name=...` in the Android manifest as shown below.
+Please set the application package name at `uses-permission android:name=...` and `category android:name=...` in the Android manifest as shown in the Permission and

-##Permissions
+BroadCastReceiver config.

+## Permissions

     <!-- Begin PVN permission configuration -->
     <!-- Permissions required for GCM -->